 - Incorporated State

 If you don’t see any result, it probably means the name is available for registration.
-But its best to repeat the search again with individual words in the business name, to verify if there are any trademark infringements.
+But its best to repeat the search with the individual words of the business name, to verify if there are any trademark infringements.

-For example, the name ‘Google Wed Media‘ appears to be available when you carry out the search.
+For example, the name ‘Google Web Media‘ appears to be available when you carry out the search.
 But as the word ‘Google‘ is trademarked, you can not register it.

 Step 5: To view more information about the chosen business, click on the entity name.